9.1 PRIMITIVE EXTRACTION

 9.3 OPEN CAST

 As the name indicates, open cast means mining on the surface.
-Of these, the simplest are the extraction of stone for construction and since there is construction everywhere, stone quarries also exist everywhere.
+Of these, the simplest is the extraction of stone for construction and since there is construction everywhere, stone quarries also exist everywhere.
 Here I only want to show not so much the importance of the health regulations but rather, their implementation.
 Figure 173 shows an entirely dustless loading operation in a granite quarry in South Africa,

 and figure 174 shows a limestone quarry in Portugal with so much dust, that one has difficulty in distinguishing the crusher unit on the right hand side.
 Probably, because Portugal belongs to the EU, its mining laws are actually more strict than those in South Africa but, obviously in Portugal there is no apparent law enforcement, because the photo was taken from a moderately important road with considerable traffic of all sorts.